yyaoisgood2021/HUB-screening/README.md

 This is the code for the manuscript: "Distinct 3D contacts and phenotypic consequences of adjacent non-coding loci in the epigenetically quiescent regions" to implement to following sections:

-### "Constructing and training of logistic regression to facilitate candidate selection"
+### Section 1 "Constructing and training of logistic regression to facilitate candidate selection"

 To run `CNN-AE-LR`, you need to prepare the sequence data for each chromosome (hg19): download from [UCSC](https://hgdownload.soe.ucsc.edu/goldenPath/hg19/chromosomes/), and save files to resources/hg19/

 Then, you can run codes in scripts/CNN-AE-LR.ipynb

-### "Classifying hub essentiality with sequence and epigenetic features"
+### Section 2 "Classifying hub essentiality with sequence and epigenetic features"

 1. you need to download the following data: